JonSolow/foodid/README.md

 # Download Data

-Data is download from the source provided at:
+Data is downloaded from the source provided at:

 Food-101 – Mining Discriminative Components with Random Forests